Updated August 16, 2022

 If wearing a face covering while sneezing/coughing and the face covering becomes contaminated with mucus, individuals should change the mask and launder it.
 If wearing a disposable mask, throw the contaminated mask in the trash and replace it.

 To protect and support the health and safety of the Whittier College community, the College requires all faculty, staff, students, and contracted workers who work or study on campus to be fully vaccinated against COVID-19.
 Please see the complete COVID-19 Vaccination Policy.

 Whittier College requires the use of face masks and personal protective equipment (PPE) in compliance with public health guidance for all students, faculty, staff, and campus visitors.

 The Facilities Department is solely responsible for ordering and replenishing new PPE and cleaning and disinfection supplies related to COVID-19 prevention in order to streamline procurement and reduce cost through bulk purchasing.
 Departments are responsible for controlled distribution and monitoring.
 Departments are prohibited from ordering these items directly, including through College Office Depot accounts.
 Exceptions to these parameters have been established for the Student Health & Wellness Center.

-Exceptions to the requirement for universal face masks inside are limited to time spent alone in a private dormitory room or single-occupancy office, or while actively eating or drinking.
+Exceptions to the requirement for universal face masks inside are limited to time spent alone in a private dormitory room or single-occupancy office, while actively eating or drinking, or while showering or swimming.
 Please refrain from eating in classrooms and shared office spaces.
 Eating outdoors whenever feasible remains advised.

 All Whittier College employees, students, and contracted workers reserve the right to kindly ask others to wear a face covering on campus if they are not wearing one in a setting where masks are required.
 It is recommended that all employees carry an extra face mask while on campus.